Xavier Roseren

-Xavier Roseren (born 12 January 1970) is a French politician and shopkeeper who has served as a member of the French National Assembly for Haute-Savoie's 6th constituency since 2017.
+Xavier Roseren (born 12 January 1970) is a French politician and shopkeeper who has served as a member of the French National Assembly for Haute-Savoie's 6th constituency from 2017 to 2024.
 He is affiliated with La République En Marche (LREM).

 Early life

 Xavier Roseren was born in Chamonix, France as the youngest child in a large family.
 He grew up in Les Houches and studied at the college-Lycée Saint-Michel.
 Roseren then attended Grenoble Alpes University, graduating with a General University Studies Degree (DEUG) in applied mathematics and social sciences.
 This was followed by a licentiate and a master's degree in commercial engineering from the University Institute of Technology at Savoy Mont Blanc University in Annecy.

 In 1998, Roseren became the co-manager of a sports store in Les Houches alongside his brother.
 He is involved in his local community, serving as a volunteer for several years at the Ultra-Trail du Mont-Blanc in 2006.